ALL CONTENT © MALPERTUIS DESIGNS LTD 2016

 I haven't always been a designer.
 For many years I had a successful and interesting career within research and brand consultancy which took me all around the world working for global clients.
 My later years within research were especially dedicated to developing new methods of presenting research information through design, and eventually my 'design side' won out over the more commercial aspects of my work.
 In 2014 I therefore left the industry I'd worked in for years to become a full time illustrator and designer.

 I first became interested in card design well over over twenty years ago and quite early on entertained ambitions to design my own deck.
 My first ‘soft’ attempt at a deck, the experimental Nijinsky Tarot, was designed in the mid 2000s.
 For various reasons this first deck was never published, but after some time I decided to design another deck with the specific intention of getting it published.
-This was the deck which - after a long development - finally became the Tyldwick Tarot, and a fuller account of the story behind that deck can be found here.
+This was the deck which - after a long development - finally became the Tyldwick Tarot.
 I published this deck as a limited edition in 2013.
 After a break, I decided that I'd enjoyed the whole experience of creating this deck so much that just one wasn't enough - I wanted to design more.

-Probably like most Tarot enthusiasts, I discovered Lenormand much more recently.
-My first Lenormand deck, the Malpertuis Lenormand, was published in late 2014 and is available from this site.
-This deck was initially intended as a companion to the Tyldwick Tarot, but inevitably ended up changing throughout the design process into a more independent creation.
-Since then I've been working on further Lenormand decks and am also in the early stages of creating another new Tarot deck.
+Probably like most Tarot enthusiasts, I discovered Lenormand and other types of oracle deck later.
+My first Lenormand deck, the Malpertuis Lenormand, was published in late 2014.
+Since then I've been working on further Lenormand decks and in 2016 designed my first set of standard playing cards.